wangxieric/task2kb-resource/README.md

 :-------------------------:|:-------------------------:
 ![](./result_ubar.png)  |  ![](./result_jsatod.png)

-In this work, we public avaialbel two task-oriented conversational datasets joined with a knowledge graph, Task2KB.
+In this work, we publicly available two task-oriented conversational datasets joined with a knowledge graph, Task2KB.

 The links to access each dataset as well as the knowledge graph are given as follows: